IBM/merlin-docs/docs/README.md

 See the [announcement](https://www.ibm.com/docs/en/announcements/i-modernization-engine-lifecycle-integration-merlin-20) for Version 2.0 details.

 **News**:
 * Mar.
+25, 2025 - [Merlin as a Service](./guides/platform/MerlinasaService.md) offered by business partners!
-17, 2025 - Version 2.0.5 is available with defect fixes and security updates!
+* Mar.
+17, 2025 - Version 2.0.5 is available with fixes and updates!
 * Dec.
-11, 2024 - Version 2.0.4 is available with defect fixes and security updates!
+11, 2024 - Version 2.0.4 is available with fixes and updates!
 New PTFs required for debugging: 7.4 PTF SJ03026, 7.5 PTF SJ03030!
 * Oct.
-2, 2024 - Version 2.0.3 is available with defect fixes and security updates!
+2, 2024 - Version 2.0.3 is available with fixes and updates!
 * Jul.
-23, 2024 - Version 2.0.2 is available with defect fixes and security updates!
+23, 2024 - Version 2.0.2 is available with fixes and updates!
 * Jul.
-5, 2024 - Version 2.0.1 is available with defect fixes and security updates!
+5, 2024 - Version 2.0.1 is available with fixes and updates!
 * Jun.
 14, 2024 - Version 2.0 is available!